andrebriggs/bedrock-agents/README.md

 ## What's inside? 🎁

-- A Dockerfile that steps up an Azure Pipelines build agent environment with:
+- A Dockerfile that steps up a Bedrock environment with:
   - Helm
   - [Fabrikate](https://github.com/microsoft/Fabrikate)
   - [Bedrock CLI](https://github.com/microsoft/bedrock-cli)
   - Custom version of Bedrock [build.sh](https://raw.githubusercontent.com/microsoft/bedrock/master/gitops/azure-devops/build.sh) file (globally symlinked)
   - Azure CLI (with Azure DevOps extension)
   - Terraform
-  - Scripts to connect to an Azure DevOps organization and register as a custom build agent
+  - Optionally scripts to connect to an Azure DevOps organization and register as a custom build agent
 - A script to create necessary variables for Azure Pipelines
 - A script to build the Dockerfile and push to ACR
 - A script to deploy custom build agent image to Azure Container Instance with secure environment variables